 - The Google Drive integration pushes access permissions based on Site membership from your intranet to Google Drive via Google Groups.
 E.g. You have a public site with a mandatory global audience, making all users members of that site.
 When Site managers are added to the site, they will be automatically given Edit access to the applicable Google Drive Folders.
 When new members are added to the site, they will automatically receive Read access to the same folders.

-- When Google Drive is enabled on your intranet, an all-company group will be created in the Google Drive’s service account.
+- When Google Drive is enabled on your intranet, and you set up file access based on Simpplr permissions (as opposed to Google permissions), an all-company group will be created in the Google Drive’s service account.

 - When a user connects their Google Drive account to their user profile on the intranet, they will be added to the all-company group and will gain access to Google Drive folders currently connected to any sites of which they are members.
 Only connected folders will be indexed for search via Simpplr.